 Aerobic exercise and sustainable weight loss

-We all have that friend who always talks about losing weight, and maybe that person built up the confidence and motivation to go the gym or get on the treadmill at home.
+We all have that friend who always talks about losing weight, and maybe that person built up their confidence and motivation to go the gym or get on the treadmill at home.
 Then, a week later, they don’t talk about exercise at all and they have no results to show for all the hard work they put in after they first got the urge to do something about their weight.
-What happened was that your friend decided to work out intensely, associating that pace with weight loss.
-But, it’s painful, and no one wants to do painful things, which is why your friend never went back to the gym.
+What happened was your friend decided to work out intensely, associating that intense pace with weight loss.
+But it’s painful and difficult to maintain that pace, and no one wants to do painful things, which is why your friend never went back to the gym.
 If you associate exercise with pain, you’ll never develop a successful and sustainable workout habit.

 There’s another reason why you don’t want to just work out for 20–40 minutes for as hard as you can go: it’s not healthy and it can be counterproductive as far as losing fat goes.
 When you exercise too intensely, your lungs can no longer supply enough oxygen to your cells and muscles, so your body will move away from breaking down fat to create energy — because it can no longer produce enough to satisfy the needs of your body — and instead you’ll start to break down glycogen.
 This is called anaerobic exercise, which literally means “without oxygen.”